 “Blink” is directed by Hettie MacDonald, and compared to how colorful Doctor Who usually is, “Blink” has a very cold, grey and clinical aesthetic.
 There’s something very uneasy (and almost unreal) about the overall direction at times: I’m especially fond of that close-up shot of Sally staring out into the rain, eyeing the Weeping Angels until she inevitably blinks, which is held for an uncomfortably long amount of time.
 “Blink” is quite an impressive episode for the costume and make-up department: while it’s easy to mistake the Angels as stone props that are swapped out from shot to shot, they’re actually portrayed by actresses in full-costume and stone make-up – which makes the Angels one of the most elaborate, practical villain designs we’ve seen this season.
 Murray Gold’s score is very ambient, sinister and understated this week.
 Like his music in “Boom Town“, “Blink (Suite)” utilizes the oboe extensively, with the occasional bit of electric guitar, slipping in a few subtle variations on Ten’s theme.

 As an experimental episode, “Blink” is quite a special story.
 It’s a fun one-off adventure and a strong breather episode, with a likable lead, some great villains and a spooky atmosphere – it’s definitely a step in the right direction for the show’s Doctor-lite episodes.

 * Between Sally, Larry, Billy and Kathy, Steven Moffat seemed to be quite enamored with names that end in the letter ‘y’ when he was writing this screenplay.

 * “Okay.
 I’m not sure, but I’m really, really hoping.
 Am I wearing pants?” “…No”.

 * “I love old things.
 They make me feel sad” “What’s good about sad?”
 “It’s happy for deep people” Um, okay Sally.
-I’m guessing you have a hidden emo streak.
+I’m guessing you were an emo teen in your youth.

 * “1902?
 You told him you were eighteen?
 You lying cow”.